manasmgkar/ND-Money/README.md

 ### 2. Color Association & Recognition
-*   **The Insight:** Dyslexic users often rely on color coding to categorize information quickly without reading.
+*   **The Insight:** Dyslexic users often rely on color coding to categorize information quickly without reading.For currencies that have unique colors for each denomination we have a differetn visual solution.
 *   **The Solution:**
     *   **Currency Tinting:** The UI mimics the real-world color palette of the currency (e.g., Beige/Green for USD, Purple/Brown for large JPY notes) to reduce cognitive load.
 Example : The Indian 100 rupee note is purple, INR 20 Note is Green.
     *   **Action Coding:** We utilize distinct semantic colors for instructions: